Failback after failover

 • The server ID for the failed-over server must not be manually altered prior to performing the Procedure for using the failback command.

 • Journals created after failover or failback must still exist in their expected location before the standby-to-be is started as a standby.
+In other words, keep the journal locations and journals from failover through completion of all intended failback operations.

 • We recommend that a DNS alias point to the IP address of the master server.
 This allows the same DNS alias to point the new master server (former standby server).